Valentine’s Bloody Semen Consultation.

 The seminal vesicles are parts of the testes which produce fluid that makes up the semen.

 In a young man like Valentine, conditions like sexually transmitted infections (STI) are important.

-This is not to says STIs don’t happen in older guys, but they tend to occur more often in younger people.
+This is not to say STIs don’t happen in older guys, but they tend to occur more often in younger people.

 Other less common causes are:

-Your doctor will be looking for signs of these as they ask questions related to your symptoms and when they examine you.
+Your doctor will look for signs of these as they ask questions about your symptoms and when they examine you.

 Finally, the treatment will depend on the possible causes.

 For Valentine, we agreed he would need an STI (sexually transmitted infection) screen.

 In his case, there was no recent surgery or evidence of problems with his blood pressure.

 I thought testing for infections like Herpes, Chlamydia, Gonorrhea, etc., could identify a cause for which he could start treatment.